16 Best Books For Eight Year Olds to Spark Their Imagination

 This enchanting and magical novel blends Chinese folklore and adventure storytelling.
 The story follows a young girl named Minli, who lives in a poor village at the foot of a mountain and embarks on a journey to find the Old Man of the Moon and ask him how she can change her family’s fortune.

 Along the way, she meets a colorful cast of characters and experiences a series of magical adventures that teach her about the power of storytelling and the importance of gratitude.
-With its intricate plot and evocative imagery, Where the Mountain Meets the Moon is a masterpiece of children’s literature that captivates and inspires your eight-year-old reader.
+With its intricate plot and evocative imagery, Where the Mountain Meets the Moon is a masterpiece of children’s literature that captivates and inspires your 8-year-old reader.
+Read Where the Mountain Meets the Moon on Amazon; click here.

 “If you make happy those that are near, those that are far will come.”